ManjuLanjewar/vsd-hdp/README.md

 # Day 6
 STA Basics
 STA stands  for static timimg analysis.
-AMximum clock frequenc circuit is opertaing is Tclk >= Tset_up+Tcombi+  Max delay associated with combinational logic
+Maximum clock frequency circuit is opertaing is Tclk > Tcq_A+Tcombi+Tsetup_B
+Tcombi is called Max delay constraint associated with combinational logic.
+Thold_B < Tcq_A + Tcombi where data should not chnage in hold window.